alptugan/blog-teaching/content/📌 DEV Tools.md

 ## ImageJS
 [ImageJS](https://docs.image-js.org/docs/getting-started) ImageJS is a versatile and powerful TypeScript library for image processing and analysis, offering comprehensive tools and algorithms for manipulating, enhancing, and understanding images both in Node.js and popular browsers.

+## Yjs
+[Yjs](https://yjs.dev/) A CRDT framework with a powerful abstraction of shared data.
+Yjs is network agnostic (p2p!), supports many existing rich text editors, offline editing, version snapshots, undo/redo and shared cursors.
+It scales well with an unlimited number of users and is well suited for even large documents. ( #p5js  editor için kullanılabilir)

+## CodeMirror
+[CodeMirror](https://codemirror.net/) is a code editor component for the web.
+It can be used in websites to implement a text input field with support for many editing features, and has a rich programming interface to allow further extension.

 # Front-end UI Frameworks
 [Mantine](https://mantine.dev/)